mwardak/React-ToDo/README.md

 ## Summary

-I built this app for my current employer to help everyone manage their daily tasks.
+I built this app for my current employer to help our team manage their daily tasks.

 Building this app helped with solidifying my knowledge of functional components and higher order functions.